 Related Post: How to make authentic Thai Green Curry!

-First, get the noodles prepped by boiling them till they are partially cooked.
+Get the noodles prepped by boiling them till they are partially cooked.
 (You don’t want them fully cooked or they turn to mush in the hot wok.
-Bendable but still a tad uncooked.
+Bendable but still a tad uncooked.)
 Pour out the water and set aside.

 You may also like: How to make the most amazing Pho at home.